Kaye Hall: Olympics 1968

 As a 17-year-old, she won two gold medals and a bronze medal at the 1968 Summer Olympics in Mexico City.
 She won her first gold medal as a member of the winning U.S. team in women's 4×100-meter medley relay.
 Swimming the lead-off backstroke leg of the relay, she set a new Olympic record of 4:28.3 with American teammates Catie Ball (breaststroke), Ellie Daniel (butterfly), and Susan Pedersen (freestyle).
 She won a second gold in individual competition, in the women's 100-meter backstroke, recording a new world record (1:06.2) and besting Canadian Elaine Tanner by half a second (1:06.7).
 She added a bronze medal for her third-place finish in the women's 200-meter backstroke, finishing behind fellow American Pokey Watson (2:24.8) and Canadian Elaine Tanner (2:27.40).

 Later life

-After the Olympics, she attended the University of Puget Sound and continued to swim for the Tacoma Swim Club with Dick Hannula.
+After the Olympics, she attended the University of Puget Sound under Hall of Fame Coach Donald A. Duncan and continued to swim for the Tacoma Swim Club with Dick Hannula.
 At the 1970 World University Games in Turin, Italy, she won three golds in the 100-meter backstroke and the 4×100-meter freestyle and 4×100-meter medley relays.
+In 1967, Hall became the first woman to break the one minute mark in the 100-yard backstroke, a significant milestone for a difficult stroke.
+She is a member of the International Swimming and the Washington State Sports Hall of Fame.
 She retired from competitive swimming in 1970.

 Hall was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1979.
 She is also a member of the Puget Sound University Athletic Hall of Fame and the Washington State Sports Hall of Fame.

-She is married, and has two kids and five grandchildren.
+She is married, and has two kids and six grandchildren.
 She now works as an art teacher in a suburb of Seattle.